jpierel14/snsed/README.md

 	-p	    This allows user to flag to plot or not.
 If you want to plot, add the day (6) or you can plot all epochs sequentially (all)

+	-v	    This allows user to define a transmission file to use for the v-band.

+	-j	    This allows user to define a transmission file to use for the j-band.

+	-h	    This allows user to define a transmission file to use for the h-band.

+	-k	    This allows user to define a transmission file to use for the k-band.

 	--vh	    User defined V-H